-Transaction Select is our value added service that provides clients the ability to set, by campaign, risk acceptance thresholds for customers and BINs.
+Transaction Select is our value added service that provides clients the ability to set, by campaign, risk acceptance block rates for customers.
 By blocking customers (pre-authorization and before CPA) that have a risk accepted probability of refund, chargeback, or in-trial cancel, the feature increases Average Cycles and overall CLTV.

-The feature allows you to build multiple Transaction Select profiles and assign them at the campaign level, giving you the ability to select the risk tolerance – low, high, or anywhere in between – for each campaign.
+The feature allows you to build multiple Transaction Select profiles and assign them at the campaign level, giving you the ability to select the block rate – low, high, or anywhere in between – for each campaign.

-Transaction Select is available in two forms – Managed and Un-Managed.
-The Managed version leverages Lime Light’s proprietary algorithm to block undesirable customers in the most efficient and effective manner.
+Transaction Select is a managed service.
+This Managed service leverages Lime Light’s proprietary algorithm to block undesirable customers in the most efficient and effective manner.
 This algorithm has been designed and trained by our Data Scientist team to maximize the protection of your business and limit possible negative effects to conversions.
-With the Managed version, you simply turn the feature on, assign campaigns, and our blackbox algorithm does all the hard work.
+With the Managed service, you simply turn the feature on, set your risk tolerance level, assign campaigns, and our blackbox algorithm does all the hard work.

 In Analytics, users will see detailed reporting displaying the benefits of Transaction Select.
 The Transaction Select Dashboard shows many details regarding the benefits of the feature including the number of customers blocked, the financial benefit of blocking those customers, and the CLTV and Rebill / Recurring Rate benefits to your overall business.